devicons/public-upload-to-imgur/README.md

 **Output**
 ```
-  imgur_url:
+  imgur_urls:
-    description: 'The url to the img.
-If there's only one url, return a string.
-Else, return a JSON.stringified array.'
+    description: 'The urls to the images as a JSON.stringified array.'
 ```